Roles for the 2017 Summer Season

 In the list below, all major characters are listed, including those played by members of the ensemble.
 Any underlined character name indicates a role that will probably be played by a Guest Artist.
 An asterisk by a character's name * indicates the role has already been offered to a performer, although it is very common that artists' availabilities may change before summer arrives.

-Brief dialogue sides and/or music for certain characters will be added when available, and will be indicated with [S].
+Brief dialogue sides and/or music for certain characters are listed below, and will be indicated with [S].
 Please click for link to material.
 Only select auditioning artists will be asked to read sides at the audition, but scenes and songs are provided here to help artists get to know the characters and to prepare for their auditions.
+If you have challenges viewing sides on your iPhone, try opening them in iBooks.

 Thomas W. Douglas is once again the musical director/conductor for all five shows.